fbpx

 CB Reporter

 The no.1 campus news site in Uganda.
-For articles, send us an email on: editorial@campusbee.ug to feature on Campus Bee, or have a tip?
-WhatsApp us on +256773590631.
+For articles, send us an email on: editorial@campusbee.ug to feature on Campus Bee, Join our WhatsApp group for all the lates news; https://whatsapp.com/channel/0029Va8u5yI1NCrcxsFHQj3v

 Related Posts